 Paralympic Legacy Access Project

-In early 2013 a donation was made to the BHS Access Fighting Fund to support a project that would increase horse-drawn access into the countryside for people with physical limitations by adding twenty 12-mile carriage driving routes across the UK to the BHS National Equestrian Route Network which would leave a lasting legacy after the successes of the Paralympics and Para World Carriage Driving Championships.
+In early 2013 a donation was made to the BHS Access Fighting Fund to support a project that would increase horse-drawn access for people with physical limitations by adding twenty, 12-mile carriage driving routes across the UK to the BHS National Equestrian Route Network which would leave a lasting legacy.

-The project, entitled the Paralympic Legacy Access Project (PLAP) has now been completed and was launched on 25 September 2013 by our President Martin Clunes, with all 20 routes available to view and download on our website.
+The project, entitled the Paralympic Legacy Access Project (PLAP) was launched on 25 September 2013 by our President Martin Clunes, with all 20 routes available to view and download on our website.
 All of the routes use definitive public rights of way when possible, and permissive sections where necessary.
 Carriage drivers, horse riders, cyclists and walkers can all use these routes.

 It is down to the hard work and dedication of a number of people who volunteered their time, knowledge and hospitality that this project was able to happen.
 We would like to sincerely thank every single person who had an input into making the idea of a Paralympic Legacy Access Project into a reality – no matter how small their participation.
 If you would like to find out who designed each route then credit is given on an individual basis in each route description.